atomiccfc/ffmpeg_stream/README.md

-run app with npm start
+### npm start
+This runs the application in development mode.
+Open http://localhost:8080 to view it in your browser.